-Many new businesses have a plethora of things to worry about when launching their new product or service.
+Many businesses have a plethora of things to worry about when launching their new product or service.
 They have sales, marketing, operations, finance, and maybe even internal human resources challenges to tackle.

 One of the largest mistakes new entrepreneurs make is failing to incorporate a solid inbound marketing plan for their company.
 This is partly because they don’t know what inbound marketing is or it sounds complicated so they tend to shy away from it.